Estimated reading time: 8 minutes

 Stand Your Ground

-In the first few verses of Ephesians 6:10-20, Paul tells us four times to stand: stand against the devil’s schemes; stand your ground; to stand; stand firm.
-This always reminds me of the accounts of two of David’s might men in 2 Samuel 23:9-12.
+In the first few verses of Ephesians 6:10-20, Paul tells us four times to stand: stand against the devil’s schemes; stand your ground; stand; stand firm.
+This always reminds me of the accounts of two of David’s mighty men.

 Next to him was Eleazar son of Dodai the Ahohite.
 As one of the three mighty warriors, he was with David when they taunted the Philistines gathered at Pas Dammim for battle.
 Then the Israelites retreated, but Eleazar stood his ground and struck down the Philistines till his hand grew tired and froze to the sword.
 The Lord brought about a great victory that day.
 The troops returned to Eleazar, but only to strip the dead.

 Next to him was Shammah son of Agee the Hararite.
 When the Philistines banded together at a place where there was a field full of lentils, Israel’s troops fled from them.
 But Shammah took his stand in the middle of the field.
-He defended it and struck the Philistines down, and the Lord brought about a great victory.
+He defended it and struck the Philistines down, and the Lord brought about a great victory.2 Samuel 23:9-12 NIV

 It is frightening to think about fighting evil spiritual entities; surely we are powerless against such as that.
 But Paul encourages us to take our stand against them, not in our own strength, but with the weaponry and armor of God.
 Paul uses the imagery of the Roman soldier of his day to illustrate this armor, something that is not particularly familiar to us today.
 But even removed from the analogy to Roman armament, the specific attributes are meaningful.